Remembering Past Trips - Albuquerque

 As I continue to remember past trips of my writing career, Albuquerque, New Mexico always comes to mind.
 Most of New Mexico is beautiful and brings back good memories.
 Santa Fe.
 Los Alamos.
 But Albuquerque is special.

-I attended a press trip several years ago and spent four or five days seeing the city and many of the attractions surrounding Albuquerque.
+I made a trip several years ago and spent four or five days seeing the city and many of the attractions surrounding Albuquerque.
 As I wrote in a Camping Life Magazine article, "The city of Albuquerque, which is bisected by the Rio Grande River, lies within the northern and upper edges of the Chihuahuan Desert.
 That means low humidity and little rainfall.
 As a matter of fact, on average there are 310 days of sunshine, an annual rainfall amount of about nine inches, and an average relative humidity of only 44%.
 As a precaution for visitors, that low humidity and much sunshine means they need to stay well hydrated by drinking lots of water and by using sun protection.
 The effects of the sun are somewhat intensified because of the city's altitude.
 Albuquerque has one of the highest elevations of any major city in the United States.
 The elevation of the city ranges from 4,900 feet above sea level near the Rio Grande Valley to over 6,700 feet in the foothills of the Sandias."
 Thusly, I learned much about the climate and geography of Albuquerque.

 Of course, while there we were treated to the hot air balloon experience.
 Early one morning we met with several balloonists that were gracious enough to take anyone who wanted to up in one of the balloons.
 I did.
 And I did.